-4.4 Liquidity Risk
+Liquidity Risk

 Liquidity risk is the risk that arises when the maturity of assets and liabilities does not match.
-An unmatched position potentially enhances profitability, but can also increase the risk of losses.
+An unmatched position potentially enhances profitability but can also increase the risk of losses.
+The company holds in separate accounts all the funds of its clients.
 The Company considers that its liquidity risk is significantly low.